-- Drain your swimming pool only when a test kit does not detect chlorine levels. - Properly store pool and spa chemicals to prevent leaks and spills, preferably in a covered area to
+- Drain your swimming pool only when a test kit does not detect chlorine levels. - Whenever possible, drain your pool or spa into the sanitary sewer system. - Properly store pool and spa chemicals to prevent leaks and spills, preferably in a covered area to avoid exposure to stormwater.